-GENERAL INFORMATION The contact person for Charter School is: Chinedu Udeh The contact address for Charter School is: 8466 S. Figueroa St. Los Angeles, CA 90003 The contact phone number for Charter School is: 323-750-2279 The proposed address or ZIP Code of the target community to be served by Charter School is: 8466 S. Figueroa St. Los Angeles, CA 90003 This location is in LAUSD Board District: 1 This location is in LAUSD Local District: South The grade configuration of Charter School is: TK-4 The number of students in the first year will be: 578 students

-• The grade level(s) of the students in the first year will be: TK-4 • Charter School's scheduled first day of instruction in 2020-2021 is: August 11, 2020 • The enrollment capacity is: (Enrollment capacity is defined as the total number of students who may be enrolled in Charter School regardless of student residency.)
-578 students • The type of instructional calendar (e.g., traditional/year-round, single track/multi-track, extended day/year) will be: Traditional • The bell schedule for Charter School will be: Monday: 7:30 AM-12:50 PM, Regular Instruction Tuesday- Thursday: 7:30 AM - 3:50 PM Regular Instruction • The term of this Charter shall be from: July 1, 2020 to June 30, 2025
+GENERAL INFORMATION The contact person for Charter School is: Adriana Rodriguez The contact address for Charter School is: 207 South Dacotah St. Los Angeles, CA 90063 The contact phone number for Charter School is: 323-486-6400 The proposed address or ZIP Code of the target community to be served by Charter School is: 207 South Dacotah St. Los Angeles, CA 90063 5156 Whittier Blvd.
+Los Angeles, CA 90022 This location is in LAUSD Board District: 2 This location is in LAUSD Local District: East The grade configuration of Charter School is: TK-4 The number of students in the first year will be: 550 students The grade level(s) of the students in the first year will be: TK-4 KIPP Promesa's scheduled first day of instruction in 2020- 2021 is: August 11, 2020 The enrollment capacity is: (Enrollment capacity is defined as the total number of students who may be enrolled in Charter School regardless of student residency.)
+550 students The type of instructional calendar (e.g., traditional/year-round, single track/multi-track, extended day/year) will be: Traditional The bell schedule for Charter School will be: Monday: 7:40 AM-12:55 PM Tuesday- Friday: 7:40 AM - 3:55 PM The term of this Charter shall be from: July 1, 2020 to June 30, 2025

-KIPP Empower Academy ("KIPP Empower" or "Empower") is part of KIPP SoCal Public Schools ("KIPP SoCal").
+KIPP Promesa Prep Academy ("KIPP Promesa") is a part of KIPP SoCal Public Schools ("KIPP SoCal").
 KIPP SoCal is an independent California nonprofit public benefit corporation that was formed in 2007 to both support and grow KIPP schools initially in Los Angeles and now across Southern California.
 KIPP SoCal has also obtained 501(c)(3) tax-exempt status.
 KIPP SoCal has a local governing board that oversees and governs all aspects of KIPP SoCal's operations.

-KIPP SoCal currently operates 17 public charter schools within Southern California.
+KIPP SoCal currently operates 15 public charter schools within Los Angeles Unified School District, and 17 public charter schools across Southern California.
 KIPP SoCal currently educates nearly 7,300 students in transitional kindergarten (TK) through eighth grade.
 Additionally, KIPP SoCal supports nearly 2,700 alumni starting in ninth grade through college graduation.
-90% of our students qualify for federal free and reduced-price lunch, 98% are Latinx or Black, 22% are classified as English learners, and 12% receive special education services.
-According to a 2017 Stanford CREDO study, as a result of attending a KIPP SoCal (formerly "KIPP LA") school, our students gain the equivalent of 90 days of additional English language arts learning and 115 days of additional math learning.
+Regionally, 90% of our students qualify for federal free- and reduced-price lunch, 98% are Latinx or Black, 22% are classified as English language learners, and 12% receive special education services.
+According to a 2017 Stanford CREDO study, as a result of attending a KIPP SoCal (formerly "KIPP LA") school, our students gain the equivalent of 90 days of additional English language arts learning and 115 days of additional math learning1.
 Based on this study, KIPP SoCal had the highest total impact of any Charter Management Organization in Los Angeles.
-Our schools significantly outperform district and California averages on state standardized testing, and three of our schools have been honored with the National Blue Ribbon Schools Award for academic excellence.
+Our schools significantly outperform district and California averages on state standardized testing and three of our schools have been honored with the National Blue Ribbon Schools Award for academic excellence.
 To date, 92% of KIPP SoCal alumni (students that completed eighth grade at a KIPP SoCal middle school) have graduated high school, 81% have matriculated into a college or university, and approximately 64% continue to persist in college or have already graduated.
-KIPP SoCal alumni graduate from college at a higher rate than the U.S. average and more than three times the rate of lowincome peers, and are attending prestigious colleges across the country, including Duke, Georgetown, Penn, MIT, Stanford, Spelman, Berkeley, USC, and UCLA, among many others.
+KIPP SoCal alumni graduate from college at a higher rate than the U.S. average and more than three times the rate of low-income peers, and are attending prestigious colleges across the country, including Duke, Georgetown, Penn, MIT, Stanford, Spelman, Berkeley, USC, and UCLA, among many others.